mdabbah/COOD_benchmarking/README.md

 We invite you to share the performance of your models and techniques on: https://paperswithcode.com/sota/classification-on-imagenet-c-ood-class-out-of

-## Instructions for Downloading and Extracting the Dataset
+## Instructions for downloading and extracting our filtered version of ImageNet-21k
+If you want to use our filtered version of the ImageNet-21k dataset, you can either download the entire ImageNet-21k dataset and follow our example in the "Using our benchmark with ImageNet" chapter of example.ipynb to transform it into our filtered version, or you can simply follow the instructions below to only download our filtered version:

-To download the dataset, please access the file parts at the following link: https://technionmail-my.sharepoint.com/:f:/g/personal/mdabbah_technion_ac_il/Enq4_ikDQzVIlsMlc3toIvsBMfukjl_ocs2AKsDirAa00A?e=eAXV8F
+To download our filtered dataset, please access the file parts at the following link: https://technionmail-my.sharepoint.com/:f:/g/personal/mdabbah_technion_ac_il/Enq4_ikDQzVIlsMlc3toIvsBMfukjl_ocs2AKsDirAa00A?e=eAXV8F

 Concatenate the dataset zip parts into a single tar file and extract it to a directory of your choice using the following commands: